Ladysnake/Satin/README.md

 ## Adding Satin to your project

-You can add the library by inserting the following in your `build.gradle`:
+You can add the library by inserting the following in your `build.gradle` (Requires Loom 0.2.4+):

 ```gradle
 repositories {